EliasWal/TW_Proiect_2023_Popa_Eliza_Tanase_Maria/README.md

 # TW_Proiect_2023_Popa_Eliza_Tanase_Maria

+Baby Info Manager

-The C4 Diagram was added in the main folder
+The C4 Diagram and presentation video was added in the main folder

+The endpoints for the REST API are  "TW_Proiect_2023_Popa_Eliza_Tanase_Maria/..."

+Authors:
+Popa Eli
+Tanase Maria